Awesome

 The uf2

-commands allow for creation of UF2s, and cam provide information when if a UF2 download has failed.
+commands allow for creation of UF2s, and can provide information if a UF2 download has failed.

 convert